 June 22-26, 2020

 Faculty: Richard Miscovich

-Tuition & Fees: Early Bird Pricing: $1250 / Pricing after July 14th: $1275 covers the cost of the class, most course materials, and daily meals from our top-ranked Sterling Kitchen.
-Accommodations are not included in course pricing.
+Tuition & Fees: $1300 covers the cost of the class, most course materials, and three meals daily from our top-ranked Sterling Kitchen.
+Not included are airport transfers or housing accommodations.